fuel-packages/fuel-oauth2/README.md

 - Facebook
 - GitHub
+- Google
+- Unmagnify
+- YouTube

 ## TODO

-This is just a prototype and so far only works with Facebook, meaning beyond implementing more providers it might just not work with others, so refactoring is going to be important.

-Also, requests need to be WAY more bullet-proof, but there is no generic Request class in Fuel, which is something else that needs to be worked on.
+Requests need to be WAY more bullet-proof, but there is no generic Request class in Fuel, which is something else that needs to be worked on.

 ## Usage Example